Dumbo-programmer/Sunshine-Scholars/README.md

 ## Contact Us

-For more information, please visit our [website](https://example.com) or contact us at tawhidbinomar@gmail.com
+For more information, please visit our [website](https://example.com) or contact us at info@sunshinescholars.org.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+We would like to thank all our partners and volunteers for their continuous support.